Desolation Boulevard: Capitol release

-The Capitol version of Desolation Boulevard was released in the United States and Canada in May 1975.
-It was different from the U.K. version and included several songs from their previous album Sweet Fanny Adams in addition to the "Ballroom Blitz" and "Fox on the Run" singles.
+The ten-song Capitol version of Desolation Boulevard was released in the United States and Canada in May 1975 and included several songs from their previous album Sweet Fanny Adams in addition to the "Ballroom Blitz" and "Fox on the Run" singles.
+The first side featured songs written by Nicky Chinn and Mike Chapman and the second side contained group compositions.